Scottish Branches Meeting

 Scotland policy guide on all the main issues

-Lilian Macer and Stephen Smellie were elected at the Scottish Council as UNISON Scotland’s delegates to Conference.
+Lilian Macer and Stephen Smellie were elected by the Scottish Council as UNISON Scotland’s delegates to Conference.

 Delegates should use them as a source of information and they have a key organisational role.